MihaiSpintecatorul76/ESP32-Controlled-Drone/README.md

 - Create a platform for **future enhancements** in autonomous drone systems

 ## Getting Started
-This repository currently contains hardware design files and initial firmware setup.
+This repository currently contains hardware design files.
 Once firmware development is complete, instructions for programming the ESP32 and running the drone will be added.

-## Contributing
-Contributions are welcome!
-Please open issues or pull requests for suggestions, improvements, or testing.

-## License
-[Add your license here, e.g., MIT License]